MateuszKubuszok/Skat/README.md

     $ lein run

+On Windows (Cygwin) it might be required to run

+   cmd /c chcp 65001

+before to make sure that UTF-8 characters will be displayed correctly.

 ## License

 Copyright © 2014-2015 Mateusz Kubuszok

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the Eclipse Public License version 1.0.